zebluim/I2GDS2024/RNA_g1/README.md

 ![RNAseq workflow ](https://github.com/user-attachments/assets/4e5f4768-09be-4302-809c-eff8fbda234f)

+<a name="top"></a>

+## Introduction

 This page is a work in progress!
 This repo explains a basic pipeline for RNA-Seq analysis.
 This pipeline relies heavily on FASTQC, Trimmomatic, STAR, and Featurecounts.
 For installation instructions see below... (add more?)
 !!To download files see RNA_G2!!

-<a name="top"></a>

-## Table of contents
-1. FastQC
-2. Trimmomatic
-3. STAR
-4. FeatureCounts
-5. Slurm Job Examples

 ## FastQC
 <Blurb about fastqc>